te-yun/if-sitesearch/Backlog.md

 * save siteSecret in persistent store, not in the ElasticSearch document

 # future
+* Search bar: dedicated page for search results
+    * OR at least make the Search the center point of interaction
+* Site Search in a minute YouTube video
 * Display Maps support for visually improved presentation for autocomplete => sitesearch-search-service
 * ELK for logging
 * Terraform for provisioning